External Transfer Applicants

 - Internal Transfers

 Students who have earned 12 or more credits at another accredited college or university since graduating from high school are eligible to apply as transfer applicants.
+Students who previously transferred to Cornell from another university or college, however, are not eligible to transfer subsequently to the Dyson School.

 Rising sophomore and rising junior applicants (i.e., those who apply in their freshman or sophomore year) are eligible to transfer.
 Current juniors and seniors are not eligible for transfer to the Dyson School, but may want to consider one of the one-year Master of Professional Studies (MPS) programs offered in the Cornell SC Johnson College of Business.

-Note: Rising junior transfer applicants (i.e., those who apply in their sophomore year) who are accepted into Dyson are not eligible for the concentration in finance, but may choose from Dyson's ten other concentrations.
+Rising junior transfer applicants (i.e., those who apply in their sophomore year) who are accepted into Dyson are not eligible for the concentration in finance, but may choose from Dyson's ten other concentrations.

 Transfer applicants must meet (or complete during the semester in which they apply) the following requirements to be considered for admission: